TheEternalCitizens/qt-http-redirect-problem/README.md

 - -> /overview
 ```

 The http server complains that the call to `GET /overview` has an invalid body size, and returns a 400.
 According to [the source code underlying the http server](https://github.com/ruby/webrick/blob/6b6990ec81479160d53d81310c05ab4dc508b199/lib/webrick/httprequest.rb#L517-L519), that means its socket encountered an EOF.
-If we use the Qt Creator debugger to step into [its underlying source code](https://github.com/qt/qtbase/blob/3673ee98236f7b901db3112f0112ad57691a2358/src/network/access/qhttpprotocolhandler.cpp#L372-L375), we see that it also sees that its socket encountered an EOF.
+If we use the Qt Creator debugger to step into [underlying Qt networking code](https://github.com/qt/qtbase/blob/3673ee98236f7b901db3112f0112ad57691a2358/src/network/access/qhttpprotocolhandler.cpp#L372-L375), we see that this happens because Qt notices something is wrong and aborts.

 So there's __two things__ that are going wrong here.
 First, the redirect fails.
 Second, it fails silently.
 Normally in the event of an error, the QtNetworkAccessManager or QtNetworkReply receive a call to to one of their slot methods.
 I've logged all the calls they receive to QDebug.